mercadolibre/mobile-dependencies_whitelist/README.md

 2. `publishAarExperimental` - Same as `publishAarRelease`, but it uploads the artifacts to the specified Maven experimental repository.
 It does NOT tag the version in Git, as it is not a release.
 3. `publishAarAlpha` - Same as `publishAarRelease`, but it uploads the artifacts to the specified Maven alpha repository.
 This is a release, but in alpha.
 4. `publishAarLocalXXXX` - This is particularly useful during the development phase of the Android library.
 It overwrites the artifacts in your .m2/repository directory, so that you can code & test your code without uploading anything to a remote repository.
 This does NOT run lint so that we don't have to wait that long.
 It does not tag the version in Git either.
 Note: XXXX is the build variant that you want to run for the publish.
-In most cases it will probably be Releease or Debug.
+In most cases it will probably be Release or Debug.
 An example would be: `./gradlew project:publishAarLocalRelease`

 ## How to add library plugin to your project?